MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex2_message_encryption.md

 1. In the **To** line enter your personal or other third-party email address that is not in the tenant domain.
 Enter **Secret Message** to the subject line and **My super-secret message.** to the body.

 1. From the top pane, select **Options** then **Encrypt** to encrypt the message.
 Once you've successfully encrypted the message, you should see a notice that says "Encrypt: This message is encrypted.
-Recipeints can't remove encryption."
+Recipients can't remove encryption."

       ![Screenshot of Encyption settings](../Media/OptionsEncrypt.png)

 1. Select **Send** to send the message.

-1. Sign in to your personal email account and open the message from Lynne Robbins.
+1. Sign into your personal email account and open the message from Lynne Robbins.
 If you sent this email to a Microsoft account (like @outlook.com) the encryption may be processed automatically and you will see the message automatically.
 If you sent the email to another email service like (@gmail.com), you may have to perform the next steps to process the encryption and read the message.

     >**Note:** You may need to check your junk or spam folder for the message from Lynne Robbins.